oyooyo/audiocube/README.md

 ## Credits

-"**Marc D.**" hat binnen weniger Stunden alle relevanten Informationen zum Audio-Cube herausgefunden und [veröffentlicht](https://www.mikrocontroller.net/topic/503014).
+"**Marc D.**" figured out and [published](https://www.mikrocontroller.net/topic/503014) all relevant information about the Audio-Cube.